turingschool/career-development-curriculum-site/module-1-prework/index.md

    * [Four Essentials of Strengths-Based Leadership](http://www.forbes.com/sites/ekaterinawalter/2013/08/27/four-essentials-of-strength-based-leadership/#76b62a91fa21): (6 minute read)

 ## Part III: Complete 1 activity for Each Competency (60-75 mins)
+As you begin this new chapter of your career, the Career Development team is here to meet you where you are and help you achieve your goals.
+To help us understand more about your background and comfort levels with each of the 5 competencies, please choose 1 activity for each competency to complete at the level in which you feel most comfortable.
+You'll end up with 5 activities to jump start your career development as you start at Turing, and you'll submit them in the prework survey submission (see [submission directions here](#submission)).
+Each one should take about 10-15 minutes to complete.

 ### Networking
+Using outreach and networking strategies to make connections in the software industry to support a student’s job search

 **Networking Action Items to Complete:**